Note: This story was written after The Dream. One would much better relate to this story after reading The Dream first.

 ~ ~ ~ ~ ~

-The long forgotten scent of Honeysuckle hung heavily in the air bringing back memories of happier times; running barefoot through fresh plowed fields, chasing lightening bugs, fighting wasps and bumblebees with a wide slat, eating watermelon in the field, corncob fights with the cousins, Grandmas fried chicken and gravy, chicken and dumplings. . .
+The long forgotten scent of Honeysuckle hung heavily in the air bringing back memories of happier times; running barefoot through fresh plowed fields, chasing lightenin' bugs, fighting wasps and bumblebees with a wide slat, eating watermelon in the field, corncob fights with the cousins, Grandmas' fried chicken and gravy, chicken and dumplings. . .
 It made his mouth water all over again.
+Another trip through the memories of his childhood.

 Had a trucker from Corning AR. not given him a ride across two states he could have been a lot longer in getting here.
-But here he stood, on the road that would take him home to the place of his dreams: Hwy 49 and Clay 430.
+But here he stood, on the road that would take him home to the place of his dreams: Clay 430.

-As he soaked in the scents, the sounds, the ambience, he felt a happiness long forgotten settle over him.
+As he soaked in the scents, the sounds and the ambience he felt a happiness long forgotten settle over him.
 His mind ambled back to the ordeal of the trip here.
 As he considered it just standing in the peace of the surreal surroundings, the whole scene played back to him . . .

 His car was running on fumes as he crossed the Texas state line into Oklahoma on I-40.
 In hopes of working a few days for some cash with which to continue his journey, he took the decommissioned US 66 off ramp heading east to the little town of Texola.
 Always willing to work for for a few bucks, maybe, just maybe he might be able to scare up some cash for a meal, fuel and another tire to replace the spare.